Brenta Engine Design Guide Build Data structures Files Github

 Input

-You can register callback functions for the input.
-Those functions are called when the specified key is pressed, or the mouse is moved, depending on the callback you register.
+Callback are called when the specified key is pressed, or when the mouse is moved, depending on the callback you register.

 auto toggle_wireframe_callback = []() {